 Born in Missouri in 1894, his dad was a grocer and his mum a teacher, but young Errett dropped out of school to do his own thing, first trying his luck at selling used cars.

 That wasn’t too flash, so he had a go at being a motor mechanic, then worked at a servo, then as a truckie.

 But he still couldn’t find his niche.

-Along the way he must have impressed a chap called Jack Quinlan, a car dealer he once worked for, who got in touch and asked if he was interested in buying part of his business, which had then just won distribution rights for the respected Moon cars.
+Along the way he must have impressed a chap called Jack Quinlan, a car dealer he once worked for, who got in touch and asked if he was interested in buying part of his business, which had then just won distribution rights for respected Moon Motor Cars.

 They were well-made vehicles of medium price and had a loyal following.